Medicare Supplement Open Enrollment Tips and Advice

 There are three states, Massachusetts, Minnesota, and Wisconsin that don’t offer as many policies.
 If you are from those states, it is advised that you look into your options on your state department of insurance website or SHIP.

-Evens Stevenson, an insurance agent from CompareMedicareSupplements.net suggests to make sure to compare rates and policies.
+Evens Stevenson, a Medicare Supplement insurance agent suggests to make sure to compare rates and policies.

 “I have had many clients who went to get a new policy but were told by another agent to get an inferior Medicare supplement plan for less money each month,” Stevenson said.
 “While it could have saved them more money on premiums, the plans that were recommended to them did not fit the needs of the clients and would ultimately cost them a lot more.”

 6. Are there other times I can enroll in MedSup?